wildonion/gem/README.md

 * admin SMS panel to advertise the event

-* redis pubsub streaming to publish reveal role, new task and twitter task verification logs and ecq topics
+* redis pubsub streaming to publish reveal role and ecq (for registered events) topics

 * twitter APIs for task verification